Approximating functions on stratified sets: Basic notation and summary of main results

-The meaning of the normal flatness condition is that projecting onto $L$ is the same as first projecting onto $M$ and then onto $L$, at least on some set close to $L$ where $P_M$ is well behaved.
-This condition is of course quite strong; nonetheless it is satisfied in a number of situations.
-Section~\ref{S:A1} contains a more detailed analysis, which in particular shows that polyhedral sets and {\em spectral lifts} of polyhedra, having natural symmetry properties, admit normally flat stratifications (Proposition~\ref{P:polflat} and Theorem~\ref{P:A1sp}).
+The normal flatness condition is of course quite strong.
+In particular, normally flat stratifications automatically satisfy Whitney's condition~(a); see Proposition~\ref{P:A1Wh}.
+Nonetheless, this condition does hold in a number of important situations.
+Section~\ref{S:A1} contains a detailed analysis, in particular showing that polyhedral sets and {\em spectral lifts} of {\em symmetric polyhedra}, admit normally flat $C^{\infty}$-stratifications (Proposition~\ref{P:polflat} and Theorem~\ref{P:A1sp}).

-We should note that normally flat stratification are precisely the stratifications that admit {\em control data}, in the sense of Thom-Mather theory, where the ``tubular neighborhoods'' arise specifically from normal bundles.
-For a discussion of {\em control data}, see the notes~\cite{mather}.

 The next result is a strengthened version of Theorem~\ref{thm:main}, under the normal flatness condition.